arvidn/libtorrent/docs/manual.rst

 ===========

 The fast resume mechanism is a way to remember which pieces are downloaded and where they are put between sessions.
+You can generate fast resume data by:

+* calling save_resume_data() on torrent_handle.
+Pass in the ``save_info_dict`` flag.
+* wait for resume_data_alert
+* save the add_torrent_params object using write_resume_data()

-You can generate fast resume data by calling save_resume_data() on torrent_handle.
-You can then save this data to disk and use it when resuming the torrent. libtorrent will not check the piece hashes then, and rely on the information given in the fast-resume data.
+When adding a torrent using resume data, load it using read_resume_data().
+This populates an add_torrent_params object, which can be passed directly to add_torrent() or async_add_torrent() on the session object. libtorrent will not check the piece hashes then, and rely on the information given in the fast-resume data.
 The fast-resume data also contains information about which blocks, in the unfinished pieces, were downloaded, so it will not have to start from scratch on the partially downloaded pieces.

 To use the fast-resume data you pass it to read_resume_data(), which will return an add_torrent_params object.
 Fields of this object can then be altered before